shanks2999/Hadoop_Graph_Generator/README.md

 # README #

-# Cloud CS441 - Homework 2 #
+# Hadoop_Graph_Generator #

 **Description:**
-This is a XML parsing using Hadoop's MapReduce Framework which setup locally and tested on Hortonworks VM as well as deployed on EMR.
+This is a XML parsing using Hadoop's MapReduce Framework which setup locally and tested on Hortonworks VM as well as deployed on AWS EMR.
+The resulting MapReduce output is also plotted into a Graph (.dot file via GraphViz)

 **Project Structure:**